 The Bishop made his way to the gallery address written on the poster, and had the owner call the artist.
 Bishop Braxton and Kolby met at the gallery and had a meeting later that evening that was to spark a long time friendship.

 The Bishop brought large posters of the African Pope with him to the Vatican, and both Cardinal Arinze and Pope John Paul II himself saw the posters.

-Bishop Braxton is today head of the Diocese of Belleville in Illinois, USA.
+Bishop Braxton is today the Bishop Emeritus of the Diocese of Belleville, Illinois, USA.